 Directors’ remuneration is any money, consideration or benefit received receivable or otherwise made available, directly or indirectly, to a Director during the reporting period.
 Directors’ remuneration does not include reimbursement of legitimate work expenses or the provision of work-related equipment such as cell phones and laptops.

-12 Directory
+APPENDIX 2: DIRECTORY

 Directors